-Range: 1 ~ 3000 Units: rpm Default: 20 Control Modes: P/V/T
+Range: 1 ~ 3000 Default: 20

-This parameter is a function that applies a command to move the system.
+• This parameter is a function that applies a command to move the system.
 The operation instructions are as follows:

 Operation from the Keypad:

 Note: When jogging from the keypad, any transition of either Fwd or Rev Overtravel switch will cause the motor to stop.
 If moving Fwd and a Rev OT is activated, you can simply release the Fwd button on the keypad and depress it again to resume operation; same with the Rev direction.
 Using the Digital Inputs is recommended for production purposes.
 Jogging from the keypad should only be done for testing, maintenance, or commissioning a machine.